 The Bank determines the ECL, which is a probability-weighted amount, by evaluating a range of possible outcomes.
 Management uses forward-looking scenarios and assesses the suitability of weights used.
 These are based on management's assumptions taking into account macroeconomic, market and other factors.
+For 2023 Real GDP and Unemployment expectations were utilised by management in the ECL modelling (2022: Real GDP).
 Changes in these assumptions and in the external factors could significantly impact ECL.
 Qualitative adjustments or overlays are occasionally made when inputs calculated do not capture all the characteristics of the market.
 These are reviewed and adjusted if considered necessary by the Bank's management.

 The Bank uses three different economic scenarios.
 For ECL calculation, both collectively and individually assessed provisions are the weighted average of three scenarios; base (50% weight), pessimistic (30% weight) and optimistic (20% weight).
+There was no change in the weight of the scenarios from 31 December 2022.